chase-moskal/shopper/README.md

     <shopper-product uid="Z2lkOi8vc2hvcGlmeS9Qcm9kdWN0LzEwMjMyMTYyMTgz"></shopper-product>
     ```

+## 📡 connect shopper to your real shopify store

+- **replace your `<shopper-config>`**
+    use the example below, but replace `shopify-domain` and `shopify-storefront-access-token` with your own values

+    ```html
+    <shopper-config
+      base-currency="cad"
+      currencies="cad,usd,gbp,eur"
+      shopify-domain="dev-bakery.myshopify.com"
+      shopify-storefront-access-token="5f636be6b04aeb2a7b96fe9306386f25"
+    ></shopper-config>
+    ```

+- **obtain your `shopify-domain` and `shopify-storefront-access-token`**
+    - login to your shopify store's admin area
+    - copy your `shopify-domain` from your browser address bar's url
+    - create a new private app (a connection point for your website)
+        1. click on the "apps" section on the left sidebar
+        2. click the sneaky "Manage private apps" link
+        3. check on the agreements and stuff to enable private apps
+        4. click "Create new private app"
+        5. enter the app name, and developer email
+        6. skip the whole "Admin API" section
+        7. enable "Storefront API" and check on all "Read" permissions
+        8. save your app
+    - copy your app's "Storefront access token" (NOT TO BE CONFUSED with the "API Token") and use this as your `shopify-storefront-access-token`

 ## 🤔 how do i find a shopify uid?

 shopify doesn't provide you with the uid's, so i wrote some quick javascript snippets you can execute in any javascript console. this is mildly advanced, so you might need help